ehy/swfput-wp/readme.txt

-example, HTML5 video will not scale video disproportionate to the pixel width and height and will *only* scale video (proportionally) to the width or height of the html video element (an insane JavaScript hack can create a not-displayed video object and use a timeout callback at at least the video frame rate to paint the current frame on a canvas with scaling suitably calculated for an anamorphic video, but using this method squanders the visitor's CPU, increases dropped frames, has no full-screen mode, and provides no built in controls, and is a bad idea that the author has looked into and rejected).
+example, HTML5 video will not scale video disproportionate to the pixel width and height and will *only* scale video (proportionally) to the width or height of the html video element.
+(An insane JavaScript hack can create a not-displayed video object and use a timeout callback at at least the video frame rate to paint the current frame on a canvas with scaling suitably calculated for an anamorphic video, but using this method squanders the visitor's CPU, increases dropped frames, has no full-screen mode, and provides no built in controls, and is a bad idea that the author has looked into and rejected.)
 There are other reasons, such as different supported file formats.

+Update 1 August 2013: WordPress 3.6 is released, with HTML5
+video and audio support.
+That's another reason.

 = Are you going to anticipate more questions? =